Ota Benga: American Museum of Natural History

 Benga accompanied Verner when he returned the other Africans to the Congo.
 He briefly lived amongst the Batwa while continuing to accompany Verner on his African adventures.
 He married a Batwa woman who later died of snakebite, but little is known of this second marriage.
 Not feeling that he belonged with the Batwa, Benga chose to return with Verner to the United States.

 Verner eventually arranged for Benga to stay in a spare room at the American Museum of Natural History in New York City while he was tending to other business.
 Verner negotiated with the curator Henry Bumpus over the presentation of his acquisitions from Africa and potential employment.
 While Bumpus was put off by Verner's request of what he thought was the prohibitively high salary of $175 a month and was not impressed by the man's credentials, he was interested in Benga.
-Benga initially enjoyed his time at the museum, where he was given a Southern-style linen suit to wear when he entertained.
-He became homesick for his own culture.
+Benga initially enjoyed his time at the museum, where he was given a Southern-style linen suit to wear when he entertained, but he became homesick for his own culture.

-The writers Bradford and Blume imagined his feelings:
+In 1992 the writers Bradford and Blume imagined his feelings:

 What at first held his attention now made him want to flee.
 It was maddening to be inside – to be swallowed whole – so long.
 He had an image of himself, stuffed, behind glass, but somehow still alive, crouching over a fake campfire, feeding meat to a lifeless child.
 Museum silence became a source of torment, a kind of noise; he needed birdsong, breezes, trees.

 The disaffected Benga attempted to find relief by exploiting his employers' presentation of him as a 'savage'.
 He tried to slip past the guards as a large crowd was leaving the premises; when asked on one occasion to seat a wealthy donor's wife, he pretended to misunderstand, instead hurling the chair across the room, just missing the woman's head.
 Meanwhile, Verner was struggling financially and had made little progress in his negotiations with the museum.
 He soon found another home for Benga.